luckman212/dstat/README.md

 This is a small Objective-C program that reports the current sleeping/awake status of the screen or locked/unlocked status of the login session.
 It's self-contained Universal Binary that runs on Apple Silicon and Intel-based Macs.

-It takes a single argument (`-s`/`--sleep`, or `-l`/`--lock`) to select which detail to query.
-The program will not output anything, instead it returns an exit code to indicate the status.
+It requires a single argument (`-s`/`--sleep`, or `-l`/`--lock`) to select which detail to query.
+The program does not produce any output, instead it returns an exit code to indicate the status.
 This makes it well-suited for integration with shell scripts.

 The meaning of the exit codes are as follows: